 Patty Spitler, the host/reporter/producer of Great Day TV and Pet Pals TV, has had a lot of honors and awards during her almost 50 years in broadcasting.
-A new one is coming her way in June!
+A new one came her way in August!

-The National Association of Television Arts and Sciences' Central Great Lakes chapter – the ones who hand out the regional Emmys – will induct Patty into its Silver Circle as one of eight recipients for this year's honor.
+The National Academy of Television Arts and Sciences' Central Great Lakes chapter – the ones who hand out the regional Emmys – inducted Patty into its Silver Circle as one of six recipients for this year's honor.

 "The Silver Circle recognizes individuals who have made significant contributions to television for 25 years or more.
 The broadcast pioneers who become part of this distinguished group have had significant careers in many different aspects of the industry – engineering, management, on-air, technical, production, administration and talent," according to a press release.

-A special event is planned in August in Carmel, Indiana, to honor this year’s class, along with a brief recognition at this year’s Emmy Awards gala in June.
-She was nominated by friends and colleagues who wrote letters and sent photos of her career to the Association.
+She was nominated by friends and colleagues who wrote letters and sent photos of her career to the Academy.